Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Construcción de la bisectriz de un ángulo)
 **Angle bisector construction**: a geometric construction to draw the angle bisector of a given angle.

+(Construcción de una línea perpendicular) **Perpendicular line construction**: a geometric construction to draw the unique perpendicular line to a given line that passes through a given point.

+(Construcción de dos líneas paralelas)
+**Two parallel lines construction**: a geometric construction to draw two lines such that they are parallel to each other.

+(Algoritmo para encontrar la distancia más corta entre un punto y una línea) **Algorithm to find the shortest distance between a point and a line**: there is an algorithm to find this distance based on algebra in the rectangular coordinate system.

+(Algoritmo para encontrar la distancia más corta entre dos líneas paralelas) **Algorithm to find the shortest distance between two parallel lines**: there is an algorithm to find this distance based on algebra in the rectangular coordinate system.